Fcarrion001/front-end-budget-calculator/README.md

 -curl has already been checked on back-end so continuing to curl here is redundent.
 -when making a POST request on cashflows, error comes back '/cashflows not found'.
- When manually going to localhost:port/cashflows message access denied comes up because I have set the api up to not allow a get request of the entire cashflows index.
+-When manually going to localhost:port/cashflows message access denied comes up because I have set the api up to not allow a get request of the entire cashflows index.
 I should be able to post to cashflows when signed in though.
  I believe the problem is with how I set my api up.
 I will go investigate the problem.
+-Found the bug in the API.
+I forgot to delete code that I was testing in the routing file of the API and it was breaking the route.
+I also found that I was innappropriatley using .find instead of .all in the index method, in the CashflowsController class.
+Index requests should now be possible.